ggraham-412/MockDbConnections/README.md

 # MockDbConnections
-Mockable abstract classes for .Net IDbConnection and related
+Mockable abstract classes for .Net IDbConnection and related classes